dask/dask-ml/docs/source/hyper-parameter-search.rst

 Hyper Parameter Search
 ======================

-*Tools to perform hyperparameter optimization of Scikit-Learn API-compatible models using Dask, and to scale hyperparameter optimization to* **larger data and/or larger searches.**
+*Hyperparameter optimization becomes difficult with* **large data** *and/or* **complicated searches.** *This page shows tools to perform hyperparameter optimization of Scikit-Learn API-compatible models using Dask, and explains when they're relevant.*

 Hyperparameter searches are a required process in machine learning.
 Briefly, machine learning models require certain "hyperparameters", model parameters